dedunu/tech/_posts/2013-09-24-java-ee-7-essentials.md

 ---
 layout: post
-title: 'Java EE 7 Essentials - Book Review'
+title: "'Java EE 7 Essentials - Book Review'"
 ---

 Java is one of my favourite languages.
 A long time ago I learnt Java EE.
 And this book polished that knowledge I had.
 This book covers from servlets to EJBs, SOAP web services and many more things.
 But I should highlight one important thing.
 If you really don't know anything about Java EE, this is not for you.
 But if you are Java EE 6 Guru or you know something about Java EE, This is written for you.